 A multi-ethnic, largely working-class neighborhood of 50,000 in Newark, New Jersey.

-In the 19th century, Germans, Lithuanians, Italians and Poles made the area their home.
-In the 20th century, African Americans arrived along with large numbers of Portuguese and Spanish immigrants, followed by people from Central and South America – all contributing to the richness of Ironbound’s cultural diversity.
-This wave of migration and immigration continues, and today two out of three Ironbound residents have come to the U.S. as immigrants.
+German, Lithuanian, Italian and Polish immigrants settled in Ironbound in the 19th century.
+In the early 20th century, Black Americans arrived during the famed Great Migration from the Jim Crow era South, along with large numbers of Portuguese and Spanish immigrants.
+In the latter half of the 20th century immigrants from Central and South America, attracted by the Iberian flavor and multilingual nature of Ironbound, joined the community.
+These successive waves of migration and immigration all contributed to the richness of Ironbound’s cultural diversity.
+Immigration to Ironbound continues to the present, and now two out of three Ironbound residents have come to the U.S. as immigrants.
 Three languages – Spanish, Portuguese, and English – can be heard throughout the community.

-In recent years, the issue of gentrification and displacement of residents has caused considerable anxiety in the community and already affecting some residents.
-New development projects with significant increases in height and density above and beyond the Master Plan and Zoning Ordinance have been routinely approved by Planning and Zoning Boards.
-And new zoning changes that increase height by 50% as well as increasing density in a nine-block area around Penn Station has caused a community outcry and heightened gentrification and displacement fears.
-The most vulnerable – recent immigrants, non-English speaking, and the poor – have been prime targets of unscrupulous landlords attempting to illegally raise rent.
+In recent years, the issue of gentrification and displacement of residents has caused considerable anxiety in the community and is already affecting some residents.
+New development projects with significant increases in height and density – above and beyond the Ironbound Master Plan and zoning ordinances – have been routinely approved by Newark’s planning and zoning boards: An entire nine-block area around Penn Station has been rezoned for larger scale construction, causing a community outcry and heightened fears of unchecked gentrification and the displacement of longtime residents.
+Amid the recent real estate boom, the most vulnerable – recent immigrants, non-English speaking, and the poor – have been prime targets of unscrupulous landlords attempting to illegally raise rent or evict tenants.

 The Ironbound, like the rest of Newark and our sister neighborhoods, remains a great community despite its many challenges.
-Ironbound Community Corporation, along with other organizations and neighborhood civic, cultural, athletic, and religious groups, continues to work to build a healthier, stronger, and more opportunistic community for all, first and foremost for the people of Newark.
+Ironbound Community Corporation, along with other organizations and neighborhood civic, cultural, athletic, and religious groups, continues to work to build a healthier and stronger community with increased opportunity for the the Ironbound community and all of greater Newark.